Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images: Conclusions

 \section{Conclusions}

-Deep deblurring networks have shown an impressive capacity to restore image information after heavy degradation from motion blur.
-However, creating a dataset of blurred and corresponding sharp images is an extremely difficult problem, so most modern methods are trained on datasets of simulated blurred images from high-speed cameras, non-trivial setups, or synthetic blur.
-In this paper, we first observed that modern deblurring networks tend to overfit to the particularities of training datasets, and their in-distribution performance is not indicative of real deblurring ability in out-of-distribution blurred images.
-Secondly, we propose a novel methodology for generating training pairs, by simulating motion blur (either uniform or non-uniform) under different conditions (saturated or unsaturated scenes).
-As a result, an arbitrarily large training set can be generated, allowing a significant increase in the generalization performance of existing deblurring networks, particularly for real motion-blurred photographs.
+Deep deblurring networks show an impressive capacity to restore image information after heavy degradation from motion blur on benchmark datasets.
+However, only a limited number of works have explored their cross-dataset performance, or how well they generalize to real motion-blurred images.

+Following extensive experimentation, we first confirm that modern deblurring networks tend to overfit the particularities of training datasets, and their in-distribution performance is not indicative of real deblurring ability in out-of-distribution blurred images.
+Furthermore, this experimental analysis allows us to identify the factors that most limit the generalization of motion deblurring methods to real motion-blurred images.

+Secondly, building on the previous analysis, we propose a simple methodology for generating training pairs, by simulating motion blur (either uniform or non-uniform) under different conditions (saturated or unsaturated scenes).
+This way, an arbitrarily large training set can be generated, allowing a significant increase in the generalization performance of existing deblurring networks, particularly on real motion-blurred photographs.